asyncapi/generator/docs/parser.md

 - Avro schema
 - RAML data-type schema

+Parser allows the template developer to also easily access schemas provided in AVRO or other formats.
+This is because the JavaScript parser converts all of them into JSON schema.

 If the document is valid, Parser returns `AsyncAPIDocument` instance with a set of helper functions that enable easier access to contents of AsyncAPI document.
 The parser provides dereferenced output.
 During the dereference process the AsyncAPI parser substitutes a reference with a full definition.
 The dereferenced output is always in the .json format.
 If a document is invalid, the parser provides a message listing all errors.

 For example, the following asyncapi document has two channels–`channelOne` and `channelTwo`.
 Each channel has one operation and a single message: